slamice/wri/hipsters/chapter03.md

 It was late but the dark cafe was pretty active with many designers and artists slumped over tables and couches.
 Some yawned out conversations, others whooped mildly as they played risk in corners.

-Selina's eyes were at half mast with a very visible hazy red in a corner "I got high with Jeremy tonight."
+Selina's eyes were at half mast with a very visible hazy red in their corners "I got high with Jeremy tonight."
 She gleamed.

 "How's that going?"
 I concerned as bitterly as my gingerbread coffee.